Frequently Asked Questions

 Where will I eat?

 Meals are generously provided through individuals from local churches who are committed to supporting your stay while you are in Aliquippa.
 This will give you the opportunity to connect with people who live in the local area as well as eat some delicious food.
 People are excited to provide meals for you, so please eat up!
-We eat all our meals in the upstairs floor of our administrative office.

 Where can I buy essentials during my stay?